sahilister/quotes/README.md

 # QuoteGenerator
-A quote generator using Javascript
+A quote generator using basic React.